 A young Olive Tree will have a smooth trunk, this will take many, many, years to change.

 An Olive Tree trunk will not change substantially in this country.
 The crown will grow but will require an annual pruning in the growing season, this means you can choose how big your tree rows.

 Given enough light and the correct watering, olive trees thrive indoors.
 Large olive trees look fantastic in hotels, restaurants, shops and offices.
 Stunning in art galleries, and make a lovely backdrop to shopping malls.
 Olive trees make glorious container trees for the home.

-Olive trees have been grown in the UK since at least Roman times.
-The trees we most usually supply are usually Olea Europea and these are very well adapted to UK climate.
-Olive trees are very happy in UK climate.
-Remember too that the Mediterranean winter can sometimes be as harsh as ours, so olive trees are not strangers to cold or even snow.
+The trees we supply are Olea Europea and these are very well adapted to the UK climate.
+Remember that the Mediterranean winters can sometimes be as harsh as ours, so Olive Trees are no strangers to cold or even snow!

 This is the number one question in the UK and there is a definative answer – Yes.

 Olive trees are incredibly robust and can cope with a wide range of extremes.
 Villaggio Verde Olive trees are hard grown.
 All our trees are grown outdoors, not a poly-tunnel to be seen which means stength.
 No matter what the weather, our Olive trees experience it and that goes for a week of full hot sun right through to heavy snow.

 Do not let your potted Olive tree dry out in Winter.